4 months ago

 This thread has been marked as public for community involvement, as it does not contain any sensitive or personal information.
 Any further activity in this thread will be visible to everyone.

-Status changed to Open Railway • about 1 month ago
+Status changed to Open Railway • 4 months ago

 Hi!
 I’m experiencing the same behavior on my side.